Find Affordable College Courses

 About 38% of the students majoring in science tech at the school are women while 62% are male.

-Full Science Technologies / Technicians at Arizona State University - Skysong Report
+Read full report on Science Technologies / Technicians at Arizona State University - Skysong

 About 66% of the students majoring in science tech at the school are women while 34% are male.

-Out of the 30 schools in the United States that were part of this year’s ranking, Arizona State University - Tempe landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Arizona State University - Tempe is a great place for science technologies / technicians students working on their bachelor’s degree.
 ASU - Tempe is a fairly large public school located in the city of Tempe.

 Of the 47 students majoring in science tech at ASU - Tempe, 45% are male and 55% are female.